How Did Noah Build the Ark?

 Well, it is strange but true, that many building marvels were built thousands of years ago.

-There have been a number of TV programmes where modern engineers have tried to recreate certain ancient buildings or machines and have often failed in doing so.
+There have been several TV programmes where modern engineers have tried to recreate certain ancient buildings or machines and have often failed in doing so:

-In this next generation of storytelling, Ancient Impossible reveals how many of today’s technological achievements were actually developed centuries ago.‘Ancient Impossible’ Sky History [viii]
+In this next generation of storytelling, Ancient Impossible reveals how many of today’s technological achievements were actually developed centuries ago.‘Ancient Impossible’ Sky History 2

 Colossal monuments, impossible feats of engineering, and technologies so precise they defy reinvention…